Mobility Programmes

 The Commission and UMONS have signed an agreement to enable a Master’s student, a PhD student and a postdoctoral researcher to carry out a placement in an American institution.

-The ARES-CCD offers students from universities of the Wallonia-Brussels Federation (FWB) three ways of getting involved in development cooperation at their university.
+ARES, through its Commission for Development Cooperation (CCD), offers students at universities in the Wallonia-Brussels Federation two ways of getting involved in development cooperation at their university:

 Consult the UMONS intranet for more information.

-As part of the T.I.M.E. network, the Faculty of Engineering (FPMs) has established double degree agreements with several prestigious European engineering institutions.
+As part of the T.I.M.E. network, the Faculty of Engineering (FPMs) has established double degree agreements with several prestigious European and non-European engineering institutions.
 The fundamental objective of these agreements is to allow certain duly selected students to simultaneously obtain two engineering degrees: one from the FPMs and another from a foreign institution.
 The duration of the stay abroad is two academic years.
-According to T.I.M.E.’s terms of the agreements, the overall duration of the studies cannot be extended.

 For more information, contact: